squidmin/go-labs/01_basic_constructs_and_elementary_data_types/06_variables/README.md

 As memory is initialized, the default value for `number` is printed, which is `0`.
 Similarly, a variable `decision` of type `bool` is declared, and `false` is printed as its value.

-> **Note**: The naming of identifiers for variables follows the _camelCasing_ rules (start with a small letter, and every new part of the word starts with a capital letter).
+> **Note**: The naming of identifiers for variables follows the _camelCasing_ rules (start with a small letter, and each subsequent word in the variable name starts with a capital letter).
 > But if the variable has to be exported, it must start with a capital letter.